GCcollab Terms and Conditions of Use

 Effectively Managing Your Content

-GCcollab best meets its objectives when it is open and users add valuable content for the free use and re-use of all other users.
+GCcollab is most effective when it is open and users add valuable content for the free use and re-use of all other users.

-Note that GCcollab can be accessed by members of the public pursuant to an Access to Information request, by the Members of Parliament, the Senate and their staff in both the Government and Opposition, and that non-Government of Canada users may be invited to access GCcollab in the future.
+Note, content on GCcollab can be accessed by members of the public pursuant to an Access to Information request, by the Members of Parliament, the Senate and their staff in both the Government and Opposition, and that non-Government of Canada users also use GCcollab.

-Public Servants, if you are not comfortable sharing specific content, then GCcollab may not be the best choice for your project.
-If this is the case, you are welcome to contact the GCcollab Team to help you determine appropriateness of your project/materials for GCcollab.
+If you are not comfortable sharing specific content, then GCcollab may not be the best choice for your project.
+If this is the case, you are welcome to contact us to help you determine appropriateness GCcollab for your project/materials.
 Also remember that when you share an opinion, it is your opinion and not that of the Government of Canada.

-All information stored on the GC Tools is considered transitory.
-As such, any information of business value that you share on GCcollab must also be saved in a corporate repository and managed according to your organizational information management and other appropriate policies.
+All information stored on GCcollab is considered transitory.
+Any information of business value that you share on GCcollab must also be saved in a corporate repository and managed according to your organization’s information management and other appropriate policies.

 Respecting Canada’s Official Languages